alissonfernand/plant/README.md

 # Install the dependencies
 $ yarn

-# Be sure the file 'src/services/api.ts' have the IP to your API

 # If you are going to emulate with android, run this command
 # Be sure to have the emulator open
 $ yarn android